Dive Sites in Jordan Aqaba

 Famous dive sites in Aqaba

 One of Aqaba’s most famous dive sites is the wreck of the Cedar Pride, a Lebanese freighter sunk in 1985.
 At a maximum depth of 26 m, it provides a wreck dive that divers with all levels of experience can enjoy.
 The second most famous dive site is an anti-aircraft tracked vehicle (The Tank).

-Also there is much more to see in Aqaba: Hercules C130, aircraft Lockheed Tristar, underwater military museum.
+Also, there is much more to see in Aqaba: Hercules C130, aircraft Lockheed Tristar, and an underwater military museum.
 Coral reefs are really wonderful: Japanese Gardens, Seven Sisters, Black Rock, First Bay north and many more!